 The straight stitch hardly requires an explanation, because it is as simple as bringing the needle up through the fabric and then going back down.
 But it's worth exploring the many uses for this building block embroidery stitch.

-Use straight stitch to form stars, scattered fills, textures and more.
+Use the straight stitch to form stars, scattered fills, textures and more.
 Practice length and placement so you can work this versatile stitch into your work.Continue to 5 of 16 below.

 05 of 16

 For many stitchers, making French knots remains a challenge.
 While it may take time to learn, it's worth the effort.
-Not only is this a common stitch to find in embroidery patterns, it's also a good stitch to use when making a textured fill or other design elements.
+Not only is this a common stitch to find in embroidery patterns, but it's also a good stitch to use when making a textured fill or other design elements.

 This stitch involves wrapping the needle to form a knot on the surface of the fabric.
 The trick to making French knots is to hold the working thread taut, but not too tight.
 Give it some practice.

 06 of 16

 Stem stitch is another basic stitch that's perfect for creating smooth outlines.
 It works well for both straight lines and curves, and despite its name, it isn't only for embroidering stems.
-Use stem stitch on just about any lines in your stitching.
+Use a stem stitch on just about any lines in your stitching.

 Like so many stitches, you can adjust the width of stem stitching or use it for fill stitching.
 Just try to keep your stitch length consistent to create a beautiful result.

 07 of 16

 If you want a bolder line of embroidery, then chain stitch is the stitch for you.
 Chain stitch forms a row of linked stitches that really stands out.

 08 of 16